daleswanson.org

 Countdown - This is like a timer I use it to remind me to get my wash.

-CPU test - This tests your CPU.
+CPU test - This testes your CPU.
+(This typo is too good to correct)

 Mediaplayer - The only real benefit is if you click the background it clears the movie out.
 I just like how simple and basic it is instead of starting Windows Media Player or something.